Buitres Después de la Una

+Buitres Después de la Una is an Uruguayan rock band.

 History of the band

 Beginnings

 Buitres was formed after Los Estomagos' dissolution, and it originally had three of its members, Gabriel Peluffo as the lead singer, Gustavo Parodi on guitar and Marcelo Lasso on the drums.
 Jose Rambao joined in as the bass player, he had a short participation as the Los Estomagos' bass player when its original bass player was absent because of health problems.

 First years

 In March 1990, they published their eponymous debut under the Orfeo label which was composed of 13 songs, 4 tracks being covers from other bands.
 And the next year they published another album, called "La Bruja" which had mostly original material, except for a Johnny Thunder's cover.

 First success

-In 1993 they published a Boxset which included their first two albums and also released a new album called "Maraviya".
+In 1993 they released a new album called "Maraviya", as well as a Boxset which included their first two albums.
 Both of them received high sales and reached the Gold-disc distinction.

-That same year they performed their first big concert at the Teatro de Verano, in front of more than five thousand people.
+That same year they performed their first big concert at the Teatro de Verano, in front of more than 5,000 people.

 In 1994 they went on their first tour and during 1995 they started playing in Argentina.
 That same year the videoclips from the songs "Calaveratur" and "Del Cardál" (a Eustaquio Sosa cover) were aired on MTV.